 Australian Agricultural Co: big beef exporter with annualised revenues of almost $400 million, the majority being exports.

-Bapcor: the auto sector company has an expanding New Zealand operation which generated $148 million in sales in the latest half year.
+Bapcor: the auto sector company has an expanding New Zealand operation which generates more than $250 million a year in sales.

-Beach Energy: following the $1.6 billion Lattice acquisition from Origin, is now capped at $3.5 billion with latest half year sales exceeding $350 million.
+Beach Energy: following the $1.6 billion Lattice acquisition from Origin, is now easily generating more than $200 million a year exporting oil and gas.